 As part of our PSHE and RSHE curriculum we strive to promote British Values and build pupils' resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making.
 Staff members are fully trained in 'The Prevent Duty' should any issues causing concern of radicalisation arise.

 Notes Regarding Sex Education in School

 (see separate RSE Policy)

-Sex, relationships and health education should be supported by a school's wider curriculum for personal, social and health education.
-In this way, schools can ensure that pupils:
+Relationships and Sex education should be supported by the school curriculum for personal, social and health education.

+In this way, our school can ensure that: